 Green, Kemp's ridley, leatherback, loggerhead, and unidentified sea turtles have been documented interacting with bottom trawl gear.
 However, estimates are available only for loggerhead sea turtles.
-Warden (2011a) estimated that from 2005-2008, the average annual loggerhead interactions in bottom trawl gear in the Mid-Atlantic2 was 292 (CV=0.13, 95% CI=221-369), with an additional 61 loggerheads (CV=0.17, 95% CI=41-83) interacting with trawls, but being released through a Turtle Excluder Device.3
+Warden (2011a) estimated that from 2005-2008, the average annual loggerhead interactions in bottom trawl gear in the Mid-Atlantic2 was 292 (CV=0.13, 95% CI=221-369), with an additional 61 loggerheads (CV=0.17, 95% CI=41-83) interacting with trawls, but being released through a Turtle Excluder Device.3 The 292 average annual observable loggerhead interactions equates to approximately 44 adult equivalent (Warden 2011a).
+Most recently, Murray (2015b) estimated that from 2009-2013, the total average annual loggerhead interactions in bottom trawl gear in the Mid-Atlantic4 was 231 (CV=0.13, 95% CI=182-298;

-1 Adult equivalence considers the reproductive value of the animal (Murray, 2013; Warden, 2011a), providing a "common currency" of expected reproductive output from the affected animals (Wallace, Heppell, Lewison, Kelez, & Crowder, 2008), and is an important metric for understanding population level impacts (Haas, 2010).
+1 Adult equivalence considers the reproductive value of the animal (Murray 2013; Warden 2011a), providing a "common currency" of expected reproductive output from the affected animals (Wallace et al. 2008), and is an important metric for understanding population level impacts (Haas 2010).